fardoss/public_assets/docs_md/generate-nfts/index.md

 }
 ```

 Attributes are an array of different traits included in the image.
-Sometimes, some images may include more attributes than others, so the size of this array varies.
+Sometimes, some NFT's may include more attributes than others, so the size of this array varies.

 Traits are found in your folder system (ie: 1.
 Background).